 During the period between March 31 and June 30, 2017, the Company issued an aggregate of 30,208 common shares to consultants in connection with media and marketing services and negotiated repayment of vendor payable amounts totaling \$79,083 through the issuance of 32,623 common shares.
 The Company also issued warrants to consultants, entitling them to purchase 62,500 shares during that same period.
-Also, during the three months ended September 30, 2017, the Company issued an aggregate of 100,000 common stock to various consultants , the fair value of which amounted to \$250,000, as determined by the market price of the common stock as at the date of issuance.
+Also, during the three months ended September 30, 2017, the Company issued an aggregate of 100,000 common stock to various consultants.
+The fair value of these shares amounted to \$250,000, as determined by the market price of the common stock as at the date of issuance.
 During that same period, the Company issued warrants to consultants, entitling them to purchase 47,500 shares.
-On December 22, 2017, the Company completed a registered offering, which raised gross proceeds of \$2,475,901 million through the issuance of 450,164 common shares.
-During the three months ended December 31, 2017, the Company also issued 136,672 shares as compensation to consultants that provide contractual services, the fair value of which amounted to \$407,382, determined by using the market price of the common stock as at the date of \$407,382, determined by using the market price of the common stock as at the date of \$407,382, determined by using the market price of the common stock as at the date of \$407,382, determined by using the market price of the common stock as at the date of issuance.
-During that same period, 212.798 shares were issued pursuant to the exercise of warrants.

-Common shares issued and outstanding as of December 31, 2017, which is the Company's most recently filed quarterly reporting date, were 22,407,274 not including 128,651 shares which were disclosed as shares to be issued, comprised of 88.651 shares to be issued under sontract as compensation owing at the end of that period to the Company's consulting advisors and 40,000 shares to be issued pursuant to the exercise of warrants for which caseh exercise proceeds had been received prior to December 31, 2017.
-Common shares issued and outstanding as of November 14, 2018 (which was the date of reporting those results in the Company's latest 10-O filing) were 21,705,562, after giving effect to the issuance of 91,672 shares as compensation to consultants that provide contractual services to the Company.
+Common shares issued and outstanding as of September 30, 2017, which is the Company's most recently filed quarterly reporting date, were 21,607,640, not including 6,250 shares which were disclosed as shares to be issued as compensation owing at the end of that period to one of the Company's consulting advisors.
+Common shares issued and outstanding as of November 14, 2018 (which was the date of reporting those results in the Company's latest 10-Q filing) were 21,705,562, after giving effect to the issuance of 91,672 shares as compensation to consultants that provide contractual services to the Company.
 From November 15, 2017 to January 24, 2018, the Company has issued or is in the process of issuing a further 127,400 shares under contract to consultants, advisors and other service providers.
 During this same period, incumbent stakeholders who have invested in the Company through its exchangeable share structure, exercised their right to exchange those shares for 679,858 common shares of the Company.
 On December 22, 2017, the Company also completed a registered offering by way of an S-3 shelf prospectus, which raised \$2.475 million in equity through the issuance of 450,164 common shares.
 The Company also raised \$0.3 million dollars and issued 140,000 of common shares to consultants exercising warrants, in addition to issuing a further 171,593 common shares as part of the cashless exercise of warrants previously issued to brokers as part of its Unit Offering, which funded the Company's research and development endeavors, as well its growing operations.
-Common shares issued and outstanding as at February 12, 2018 were 23,268,659, not including outstanding exchangeable shares of 8,443,172 (see below).
+Common shares issued and outstanding as at February 1, 2018 were 23,268,328, not including outstanding exchangeable shares of 8,443,172 (see below).